Licensing and regulations for events and fundraising activities

 Collection tins and buckets are available for hire at the Resource Centre free of charge.
 We provide security seals if you require them.
 If you are using your own collection tins you can purchase security labels/ringseals from Angal Ltd.

 If you want close your street for a street party you need to get permission from the Council and apply for a temporary traffic regulation order.
-There is no charge for this.
-However, if there is a commercial or business element to your event there is an admin fee of £300.
+This is free for non-profit community groups.

 The first step you need to take is to contact the Highway Events Team at the Council to find out if it is feasible for your road to be closed.
 Some roads are essential access routes for the emergency services and cannot be closed.
 If a nearby street is to be closed on the same day, the Council may not allow your street to close as well.